 7. Do put your phone down.

 Not having data was one of the best things that could have happened.
 It forced me to be presence.
 I actually got to see and experience.
 I wasn’t constantly viewing life through a phone camera.
-Yes, I took lots of pictures but there were time where I just stopped and stared and tried not miss anything.
+Yes, I took lots of pictures, but there were times where I just stopped and stared and tried not miss anything.
 I wasn’t constantly texting friends that weren’t there, I wasn’t updating Instagram every five minutes, I was just living.

 - Don’t worry about looking like a tourist.